michaelkeeling/future-of-software-design-workshop-2018/agenda.md

 Arrive, meet and greet drinks and dinner

-Time, Location TBD
+Time
+Location: Hotel Monaco

 ## Saturday, Jan 13

 On-site breakfast

-### 8:30-9:00 Set the stage
-Organizers introduction, why we wanted to do this what are our goals.
-Foster some open discussion to confirm the participants expectations.
-Jot down a couple bullets what we collectively would like to accomplish.
-Hopefully and ideally this will overlap significantly with what we probe in our introduction.

-### 9:00-10:30 Pitches by participants
+### 8:30- 10:30 Pitches by participants

-5-7 minute presentations by participants, their input/what they bring to the table.
+5 minute presentations by participants, their input/what they bring to the table.
 At a minimum we should probably ask:
 What are the challenges that current technology/advances are not addressing What kind of a vision will drive software systems of the future that the individual sees What are the needed innovations that we should be rallying behind